Jim Swan

-James Sneddon Swan (born December 25, 1941 – February 14, 2017 in East Lothian, Scotland.) was a chemist, biologist, author, and expert on single malt whisky.
+James Sneddon Swan (born December 25, 1941) was a Scottish chemist, biologist, and author, known for his expertise in single malt whisky.

 Referred to as the "Einstein of Whisky", his research into whisky and its distillation process pioneered new methods of production.
 Swan demonstrated that it was possible to create good whisky despite being aged a short amount of time, leading him to work alongside new whisky distilleries throughout the world as a consultant and expert.

 Following his scientific and technical contributions to the industry, the "Dr Jim Swan Award For Services To Scotch Whisky" award was posthumously named after him.

 Education and professional life

 In 1965, Swan received a bachelor's degree in applied chemistry from Heriot-Watt University in Edinburgh.
 In 1988, he graduated from the same university with a PhD in chemistry and biological sciences.
 His PhD focused on the subject of wood extractives in relation to the maturation of scotch whisky.

 As a member of the Royal Society of Chemistry, he was an expert on gas chromatography.
 He was a founding member of the scientific team at Jim Gray and Eric Dewar at Inveresk Research International, since 1974 the Pentlands Scotch Whisky Research Ltd and Scotch Whisky Research Institute (SWRI).
 In the SWRI, Swan managed research programmes, funded by the European Union and the United Kingdom.
 In 1979, research by Swan and co-researcher Sheila Burtles led to the creation and publication of the first whisky flavour wheel.
 The flavour wheel serves as an industry standard for sensory evaluation of whisky.

 He was also a member of the Institute of Brewing and Distilling.

 Swan researched how hot climates affected the whisky fermenting, distillation, and aging process, and how to work around factors affected by warm climates, such as alcohol oxidation or angel's share.

 In 2002, he founded the Dr James Swan food and drink consultancy.
 Prior to this, he was a partner in the Tatlock & Thompson consultancy.

 Due to his understanding and impact on the whisky industry, he has been called monikers such as the Einstein of whisky, The Single Malt Whisperer or the ultimate whisky troubleshooter.